In the last section I discussed creating your first derivation, which

 In the call to mkDerivation, there are the following differences to the builtin

-example from last time:
+derivation example from last time:

 - There's no

-option is what overrides this one phase.
+installPhaseoption is what overrides this one phase.
 The script is included inline using Nix's multi-line strings, which are signified with the doubled up single quotes. - The

-attribute also tells the builder not to try unpack the source.
+dontUnpackattribute also tells the builder not to try unpack the source.
 Since most software sources have more than one file, the standard builder defaults to treating the src as an archive and trying to unpack it.
-Here thesrc
+Here thesrcis just a shell script, so that unpacking is not required. - Inside the standard environment, items like

-are just available on the path, so they don't need to be explicitly passed - the script just uses them as in regular command line use.
+cpandchmodare just available on the path, so they don't need to be explicitly passed - the script just uses them as in regular command line use.

 Dependencies